reveurmichael/machine_learning/Readme.md

 ## F.A.Q

+##### What characterizes this ML01 machine learning course?
+- Stressful, fun and rewarding.

 ##### Do we have extra-course work?
 -  Yes.
 A lot.
 Around 10 hours of extra-course work each week is expected from you.
 4 hours for course content & test preparation, 6 hours for your project.